dtomo0420/aimotive/README.md

     4. (optional) If the underlying dataset would be much (10-100 millions of records) larger, do you think your design was suitable to handle it?
 If so why; and if not, how would you modify your design to make it suitable for the task?

 You should solve task #1 first, and tackle the optional ones only if you have the time.
 It is completely acceptable, and much better, to hand in a clean, working solution for task #1 than to hand in multiple incomplete or botched ones.

-You can use any language or technology you’re comfortable with, but please provide a short description on how to use your solution.